Phundamentals/Phundamentals/README.md

 I seem to be learning again and again that software design begins with stories.
 A lot of stories, as told by humans, in a human language, in no particular order.
-It's not about technology, it's about how technology can support human interest, achieved by our interests in technology.
+It's not about technology, it's about how technology can support human interest, achieved by means of our interests in technology.
 Technology is a means to serve the interests of all parties.
 It's also not about developers being tools themselves to support another person's interests with their knowledge of technology, enslaved to someone's wishes, needs, or requirements.
 Those developers should have their own interests at heart, by which they can support another party's interests.
-They should promote their own interests: that's how they learn and grow, and invest gained experience again so they can support another person's interests.
+They should promote their own interests: that's how they learn and grow, and invest gained experience again so they can keep supporting other party's interests.

 But it remains a human story above all, not a technology story.
 The human story reveals value, necessity, raison d'être, and the technological story exists only to support that.
 Technical stories originate from human stories.